jaysixco/configure-ad/README.md

 5) Type “domain users”, click </strong> "Check Names"
 6) There might be a popup asking for credentials.
 Just type "mydomain.com\jane_admin" for the username and whatever password you created then click "Ok".
 On the page after that, click "OK" as well.

-<strong> Create a bunch of additional users and attempt to log into Client-1 with one of the users </strong><br>
+<strong> Create a bunch of additional users and attempt to log into Client-1 (Window 10 VM) with one of the users </strong><br>
-1) Log in to DC-1 as jane_admin
+1) Exit Window 10 VM and then switch over to WIndow 2022 VM
 2) Open PowerShell_ise as an administrator (type Powershell in start menu search bar, right click "Windows Powershell ISE"(1) > Click "Run as administrator"(2) <br>
  <img width="960" alt="1" src="https://github.com/jaysixco/configure-ad/assets/160427311/c6ac6161-d01a-4ac0-91fe-92fa37c89912"> <br>
 2a) If you're asked whether you want to allow this app to make changes to your device, click "Yes'